Share this link via

 Prefix - Used as a prefix to modify the meaning of a word or phrase.

 盛 means "to heap up, to pile up, to serve (food) generously."
-Details are below.

-To fill a container - To fill a container with something, such as food or liquid.
+To Fill A Container - To fill a container with something, such as food or liquid.

-Offerings to the gods - Items offered to the gods as a form of worship.
+Offerings To The Gods - Items offered to the gods as a form of worship.

 Vigorous - Having a lot of energy or enthusiasm.

-To enliven - To make something more lively or exciting.
+To Enliven - To make something more lively or exciting.

-To compound medicine - To mix and prepare medicine for consumption.
+To Compound Medicine - To mix and prepare medicine for consumption.

-Mating season - The period of time when animals are sexually active.
+Mating Season - The period of time when animals are sexually active.

 児 means "child, young of animals."
-Details are below.

 Child - A young child or infant.
 Used to count the number of children a person has.
 E.g. 3児の母 (Mother of 3 children).

-Self-reference - A word used by a child to refer to themselves when speaking to their parents.
+Self Reference - A word used by a child to refer to themselves when speaking to their parents.

 森 means "forest, woods."
-Details are below.

 Forest - A place with many trees and lush vegetation.